A generalized Kac-Moody algebra of rank 14: Introduction

 \section{Introduction}

+Generalized Kac-Moody algebras are natural generalizations of the finite dimensional simple Lie algebras defined by generators and relations.
+The denominator identities of these Lie algebras are sometimes automorphic forms on orthogonal groups.
+In this case partial classification results have been obtained~\cite{Gritsenko-Nikulin,Scheithauer-classification}.
+It is believed that the generalized Kac-Moody algebras whose denominator identities are automorphic products of singular weight~\cite{Bo-theta} can be realized as bosonic strings moving on suitable orbifolds.
+The present paper adds evidence to this conjecture.
+Generalized Kac-Moody algebras with such realizations can be used to study classification questions in the theory of vertex operator algebras.
+The most prominent application of generalized Kac-Moody algebras is Borcherds' proof of the monstrous moonshine conjecture~\cite{Bo-lie}.

 So far, there are four generalized Kac-Moody algebras for which explicit vertex operator algebra constructions are known and the simple roots are determined.
 Besides the fake monster Lie algebra~\cite{Bo-fake} and monster Lie algebra~\cite{Bo-lie} constructed by Borcherds, these are the fake baby monster Lie algebra constructed by the authors~\cite{HS-fakebaby} and the baby monster Lie algebra constructed by the first author~\cite{Ho-babymoon}.
 The examples studied in~\cite{CKS-lie} depend on the existence of certain vertex operator algebras from~\cite{ANS}.
-The general orbifold approach in~\cite{Carnahan-generalized} is more indirect.
+The general orbifold approach in~\cite{Carnahan} uses hypotheses which are currently unproven.

-The fake monster Lie algebra has rank~$26$ and the fake baby monster Lie algebra has rank~$18$. {}From several considerations~\cite{Scheithauer-classification, Scheit-conway1,Barnard-theta, ANS}, we expect that the largest possible rank besides~$26$ and $18$ for which generalized Kac-Moody algebras with a natural vertex operator algebra construction exist is~$14$.
-In that case, we believe two such algebras exist: One is a ${\bf Z}_3$-twist of the fake monster Lie algebra which belongs to a series of generalized Kac Moody algebras investigated in~\cite{Bo-lie,Niemann,Scheit-conway1, CKS-lie}.
-The other can be a obtained from a $\Z_2$-twist of the fake monster Lie algebra corresponding to a class of involutions in the isomorphism group of the Leech lattice with a $12$-dimensional fixed point lattice.
+The fake monster Lie algebra has rank~$26$ and the fake baby monster Lie algebra has rank~$18$. {}From several considerations~\cite{Scheithauer-classification, Scheit-conway1,Barnard-theta, ANS}, we expect that the next rank for which generalized Kac-Moody algebras with a natural vertex operator algebra construction exist is~$14$.
+In that case, we believe two such algebras exist: One is a ${\bf Z}_3$-twist of the fake monster Lie algebra which belongs to a series of generalized Kac-Moody algebras investigated in~\cite{Bo-lie,Niemann,Scheit-conway1, CKS-lie}.
+The other can be obtained from a $\Z_2$-twist of the fake monster Lie algebra corresponding to a class of involutions in the isomorphism group of the Leech lattice with a $12$-dimensional fixed point lattice.
 In this note, we give a vertex operator algebra construction of this generalized Kac-Moody algebra and determine its simple roots.
 The approach of this paper is similar to the one in~\cite{HS-fakebaby}.